multisynq/multisynq-react/docs/tutorials/3_0_React_Mondrian.md

 }
 ```

-Note that since the `selectedColor` state is not in the Croquet model, it will not be shared between different users.
+Note that since the `selectedColor` state is not in the Multisynq model, it will not be shared between different users.

 Now we need to change the cell colors whenever a cell is clicked.